sg2012/sg2012.github.io/about.md

 ### Support

 If you like what I write and you'd like to show it by leaving a small donation, I won't stop you.
-It's never expected and I will never puit ads on my website, either.
+You'll never see ads on my websites, either.
+I fucking hate ads.

 <a href="https://www.buymeacoffee.com/voidwinterhttps://www.buymeacoffee.com/voidwinter" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>